 Clinical & Forensic Hypnosis Melbourne

-James is an existential and clinical hypnotherapist.
+James is an existential and clinical hypnotherapist based in Brunswick, Melbourne.
 He holds a diploma with the Anglo European College of Therapeutic Hypnosis based in the UK.
-His practical therapeutic interests lay in gestalt hypnotherapy, parts therapy, and the implementation of existential phenomenology in a therapeutic setting.
-He is a published and peer-reviewed philosopher of Hegelian dialectical ontology.
+His approach is catered specifically to each individual.

 James brings a unique authenticity-focused and purpose-finding quality to his therapeutic practice.
-He aims to reinstate power, self-reliance and adaptivity to his clients, providing them with the necessary tools for overcoming obstacles that are both physical and psychological.
+His focus is to help clients reinstate power, self-reliance and adaptivity, providing them with the necessary tools for overcoming obstacles that are both physical and psychological.

 Having grown up around the practical use of hypnosis being prominent in everyday life, what was likely a rather unusual childhood seemed relatively normal.
 In basketball games Alfred would Hypnotise James on the bench during time outs to enhance confidence and aggressiveness.
 When splinters were to be pulled out Alfred would use glove anaesthesia to hypnotise James for pain relief.
 It was common for James to find his father under deep self hypnosis on the couch or in his study.
 And when exam time came around it was common to be hypnotised for memory retention.
-Friends were hypnotised to keep their arms stuck in the air, become incredibly thirsty for water, or forgetful of their postcodes, addresses, phone numbers and first names.
 It wasn't until James completed his research Masters in philosophy that he began seriously considering hypnotherapy as a career path.
 Not only did he begin to uncover links between existentialism, metaphysics, and ontology, but the idea of following in his father's footsteps whilst bringing his unique knowledge to the practice provided him with an irresistable challenge.
-He undertook a diploma in clinical hypnotherapy with Anglo European College of Therapeutic Hypnosis, and discovered that what would remain merely theoretical in his academic philosophy could be practiced legitimately to improve people's lives in an astonishingly direct manner.
+He undertook a diploma in clinical hypnotherapy with Anglo European College of Therapeutic Hypnosis, and discovered that what would andremain merely theoretical in his academic philosophy could be practiced legitimately to improve people's lives in an astonishingly direct manner.
 He hasn't looked back since, and is continuing to uncover the relationship between existentialism and hypnosis following in the footsteps of Mark E. King; Charles M. Citrenbaum's 1994 book Existential Hypnotherapy.

 What is Existential Hypnotherapy?

 Existential hypnotherapy is a unique approach to psychotherapy that integrates existentialist philosophies into the powerful therapeutic approach of hypnotherapy.
 Firstly, existentialism is a Franco-German philosophy that originated in Paris around the mid 20th century.
 Many philosophers have since been labelled as existentialist prior to its genesis, since existentialism covers varied facets of perception, ontology, phenomenology and metaphysics.
 The existentialism type that James implements into his hypnotherapy is philosophically grounded in the chief tenant that existence precedes essence.
 This means that we firstly exist, and that the fragments, traits, personas and characteristics that form our identity are second to who we primarily are.
-Of course there is some variability in this, since there are aspects of ourselves that we cannot change, that are part of our initial existence.
-That being socio-economic background, physical characteristics like height, eye colour etc. But for the most part, when we consider our consciousness, we firstly existence, and then apply natures to ourselves that fit with our initial facticity.
-By asserting that we firstly existence and that majority of characteristics are then applied consciously even if we are not aware of them, means that responsibility is a particularly powerful key to existential hypnotherapy.
+Of course there is some variability in this, since there are aspects of ourselves that we cannot change, that are part of our initial existence – that being socio-economic background, physical characteristics like height, eye colour etc. But for the most part, when we consider our consciousness, we firstly exist, and then apply natures to ourselves that fit with our initial facticity.
+By asserting that we firstly exist and that the majority of characteristics positive or negative are then applied unconsciously or consciously it means that responsibility is rendered a particularly powerful key to overcoming and working through aspects of ourselves that we wish to change, control, or release.

 Beginning from an existentialist ideology means that power, control, will, and responsibility are the focal therapeutic points for the patient.
-We find that these facets faulter under typical comorbidities that run tandem to numerous neuroses.
-When we realise that we are the creators of our perception, and that our perception is what colours our world, we regain absolute control over our being.
-This means that addictions, weight loss, phobias, the pursuit of success and confidence are all adaptable to the state of our perception awareness.
+We find that these facets falter under typical co-morbidities that run tandem to numerous neuroses.
+When we realise that we are the creators of our perception, and that our perception is what colours our world, we regain control over our being and our psychological framing.
+This means that addictions, weight loss, phobias, the pursuit of success and confidence are all adaptable to the state of our perception.

 Existentialism focuses on the prospect that there is no inherent meaning to life other than the freedom we utilise to create our own.
 We are all creators of our lives, but we often find ourselves swept up into habits, thought patterns, events and situations that do not benefit the person that we know we would like to be, or the person we know we can be, or more aptly – the person we truly are.